 A small note to remember when hand washing your silk item make sure the soap is either a special silk detergent or a PH neutral soap.
 Harsh chemicals and silk do not mix well together.

 This is super important!
 Silk needs to be stored properly to ensure you prevent moths and damp.
-As well as to reduce moisture, try not to use plastic storage containers, as they will trap moisture inside.
+In order to reduce moisture, try not to use plastic storage containers, as they will trap moisture inside.
 Especially when its warm, plastic containers are the perfect conditions for moths and moth larvae.
 The ideal storage solution for silk is breathable cotton bags, as they allow air to circulate.
 The addition of storing silk items wrapped in acid-free tissue paper, will protect against dust, bugs and contact with other items.

 - Never use bleach on silk, as the harsh chemical will damage the delicate fibers.